Using a Python Startup/Shutdown Script or PythonCaller to Perform Geoprocessing with Arcpy

 Background

-In this example, we will be creating a python startup script to do a little bit of geodatabase cleanup before our workspace runs.
+In this example, we will be creating a Python startup script to clean up a geodatabase before our workspace runs.
 The dataset we are using is a file geodatabase that contains an existing polygon feature class linked via a relationship class to an annotation feature class.
-The issue arises when we try to overwrite the polygon class; the truncate table setting on the feature type parameters will only truncate the table of polygon features, the corresponding annotation features will not be deleted as desired.
+The issue arises when we try to overwrite the polygon class; the truncate table setting on the feature type parameters will only truncate the table of polygon features, and the corresponding annotation features will not be deleted as desired.
 In order for our workspace to run correctly, we must ensure that both tables are properly emptied before our workspace executes so that new features can be written and properly linked.
-To do this, we will call the Delete Rows method in the arcpy python module from a python startup script to drop all features from both tables before the workspace is run.
+To do this, we will call the Delete Rows method in the Arcpy Python module from a Python startup script to drop all features from both tables before the workspace is run.

 modelbuilder.jpg